On this page:

 - be in writing

-- lodged within 2 months of receiving the notice
+- (in most instances) be lodged within 2 months of the notice being given

 - state the grounds on which (why) you are objecting